 Linking the town of Cambridge with the Waikato River Trail, this route includes a section of another popular local cycleway, Te Awa River Ride.

 Following quiet backcountry roads and old forestry tracks, this ride connects the Waikato River and Timber Trail Great Rides, and passes the geographic centre of the North Island/Te Ika a Māui.

 A challenging journey across remote hills between the central North Island and the East Coast, this ride's sights include high country sheep stations, rugged river valleys, and vineyards.

-This connector ride links Taumarunui with the Kaiwhakauka Track section of the Mountains to Sea Cyle Trail via a series of quiet country roads.
+This Connector Ride links Taumarunui with the Kaiwhakauka Track section of the Mountains to Sea Cycle Trail via a series of quiet country roads.

 Known as the 'OTT", this route ranges from quiet backroads and busy highway to link the Mountain to Sea Cycle Trail in the Ruapehu region and the Gentle Annie Heartland Ride starting in Taihape.